Hernandarias/Gargabot/README.md

 g!resume: Resume playback.
-g!skip: Skip the current song. g!stop: Stop playback. g!queue: Show the playback queue. g!remove <index>: Remove an item from the queue. g!clear: Remove all items from the queue. g!shuffle: Shuffle the playback queue.
+g!skip: Skip the current song. g!stop: Stop playback. g!queue <page>: Show the playback queue. g!remove <index>: Remove an item from the queue. g!clear: Remove all items from the queue. g!shuffle: Shuffle the playback queue.